 — Donald Trump

 A hundred and fifty years ago, a war was fought for the soul of this nation.
 On one side was the belief that this country should be a place where all people are free.
 On the other was the belief that one man should be able to own another.
-That is why the Civil War was fought, Mr. President.
+That is why the Civil War was fought, Mr. Trump.
 It is simple to understand, I promise you.
 Really, it is.

 Of course, many from the South, your Attorney General being one, will tell you that the Civil War was a war of aggression, that it was about state’s rights vs. the tyranny of the federal government, and all that.
 So I can see why you might be confused, and wonder if maybe we could have just made a deal.
 I mean, for a deal maker such as yourself, anything is possible, right?